GabrielLugooo/GabrielLugooo/README.md

 <h3 align="left">About Me</h3>
 <p align="left">
 Hello!
 My name is Gabriel, I am motivated and passionate about technology, cybersecurity and computing, as well as safeguarding people's security, including their financial well-being.
 I enjoy working with technology and analyzing and solving cybersecurity problems.

-I was introduced to the world of computing in 1994, at the age of 14, when I started a GW BASIC course, a year before the Windows 95 OS.
-In 1997/98, at the age of 17/18, I was already helping my 4th year high school computer classmates with the first TANGO Software app (soft for accountants) in MS-DOS and MS Windows.I have been interested in the field of cybersecurity since I had access to the Internet.
-At the age of 18, I had my first notebook and the first thing I did was play Resident Evil and analyze networks with Triangle, a pioneering software for triangulating GSM technology antennas to determine locations and access Wi-Fi networks.

 I am a recent graduate as a systems analyst and cybersecurity analyst.
 I also like to continue learning, so I have taken countless courses in the IT industry that help me continue to expand my horizon of knowledge, develop my professional skills, and solve organizational problems.
 This is one of my passions and missions.

 I am passionate about helping others, so I share information on topics related to technology, IT, and cybersecurity on my social networks.
 Also I like science, books, learn and play music (piano).

+--MORE--

+I was introduced to the world of computing in 1994, at the age of 14, when I started a GW BASIC course, a year before the Windows 95 OS.
+In 1997/98, at the age of 17/18, I was already helping my 4th year high school computer classmates with the first TANGO Software app (soft for accountants) in MS-DOS and MS Windows.

+I have been interested in the field of cybersecurity since I had access to the Internet.
+At the age of 18, I had my first notebook and the first thing I did was play Resident Evil and analyze networks with Triangle, a pioneering software for triangulating GSM technology antennas to determine locations and access Wi-Fi networks.
 </p>

 <h3 align="left">Objectives</h3>